Please select a faculty / graduate school from this menu.

 Course Registration for Program Participants

 For Program participants, the maximum number of credits that may be earned in a single semester is 24 credits (in comparison to the standard 20 credits).
 In order to graduate, it is necessary to earn 124 credits during the three years for undergraduate study, so it is advised that careful attention be paid to course registration each semester.
-However, only up to 20 credits can be registered through the Course Registration System, so separate processes need to be completed at the SFC Academic Affairs Office during the course registration period for courses that will exceed the 20 credits.

 In addition, if Program Courses, Research Concept and Methodology Courses, and Project Courses* offered by the Graduate School of Media and Governance are taken for transferable credits earned before entering the Master's Program, a maximum of 12 credits (in comparison to the standard 8 credits) can be counted as credits required for earning a master's degree after the student advances to the Graduate School of Media and Governance.
 Refer to here.